Lurker00/PhoneBook/README.md

 ### HDMI

 Not all HDMI cables work: it has to be found out what is the reason.
+I suspect that PhoneBook requires CEC signal (pin 13), but it is yet to be checked.

 ### Type-C